BINF-6310L-8310L-Spring25/Problem_Set_07_distribution_fit/README.md

-## Part 1 - Data formatting
+## Part 1 - Data formatting & Packages

+1. Install and load the package fitdistrplus https://cran.r-project.org/web/packages/fitdistrplus/index.html
-1. Read in the datafile GSE37642-GPL97_series_matrix.EDITED.txt __THIS FILE IS IN CANVAS!__ because it is large but it's REAL!
+2. Read in the datafile GSE37642-GPL97_series_matrix.EDITED.txt __THIS FILE IS IN CANVAS!__ because it is large but it's REAL!
-2. Set the rownames to the column called ID_REF
+3. Set the rownames to the column called ID_REF
-3. Remove the column called ID_REF
+4. Remove the column called ID_REF

 Now you should have a dataframe where each column is a different individual and each row is a different gene